ssbc/ssb-group-exclusion-spec/README.md

 As soon as a peer `a` has discovered their most preferred epoch `H`:

+* 4.8.2.A.
+(Fetch next epoch) `a` SHOULD fetch messages from group feeds of `H` for all members in `H`.
+See figure 7 as an example.
-* 4.8.2.A. `a` SHOULD cease fetching messages from group feeds of other epochs `X` belonging to a member that was excluded from `X`, but should continue to fetch messages from group feeds belonging to any remaining member of `X`.
+* 4.8.2.B.
+(Cancel fetching excluded members) `a` SHOULD cease fetching messages from group feeds of other epochs `X` belonging to any member excluded from `X`, but should continue to fetch messages from group feeds of remaining members of `X`.
+See figure 7.
+* 4.8.2.C.
+(Out-of-order fetching for tangle integrity) As an exception to 4.8.2.B., whenever `a` is validating a tangle (see section 4.10) and detects a missing message `Q`, they SHOULD fetch `Q` in out-of-order fashion (OOO, that is, specifically requesting that message from remote peers, disregarding the feed in which it was published), even if `Q` is from an excluded member.
 See figure 8 as an example.
-* 4.8.2.B. `a` SHOULD continue to serve messages from group feeds of any epoch `X` belonging to **any** member of `X`.
+* 4.8.2.D.
+(Serving all feeds) `a` SHOULD continue to serve messages from group feeds of any epoch `X` belonging to **any** member of `X`.

 ```mermaid
 ---